terry06890/chrona/backend/hist_data/README.md

     Format:
         `id INT PRIMARY KEY, title TEXT UNIQUE, start INT, start_upper INT, end INT, end_upper INT, fmt INT, ctg TEXT`
         <br>
-    Each row has a Wikidata ID, Wikipedia title, start and end dates, and an event category.
+    Each row has an ID, Wikipedia title, start and end dates, and an event category.
     -   `start*` and `end*` specify start and end dates.
         `start_upper`, `end`, and `end_upper`, are optional.
         If `start_upper` is present, it and `start` denote an uncertain range of start times.